Healthy Homes Assessment Clouston Park

 Home Assessments Clouston Park for Rental Properties

-There are numerous concerns to check in a home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a myriad of concerns to be able to examine when conducting an house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
 Some examples include:

 • Is there adequate drainage and the draught is stopped?

-The consequences of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can be significant for landlords and property managers.
-For specialist assistance, get in touch now and schedule your rental properties house evaluation.
+The consequences of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy solutions ruling can have a significant impact for property owners and landlords.
+For expert assistance, get in touch today to book your rental property home evaluation.

 home assessments for rental properties